lmssee/command/README.md

 command.run(); // Users can use `gig init ts`
 ```

-- Finally, you can use `getArgs` to obtain the user's actual value input
+- Finally, you can use `args` to obtain the user's actual value input

 ```ts
     ... // other code